 We welcome feedback on the content and presentation of statistics within this Statistical Press Notice and those published on the DH website.
 If anyone has any comments on this, or any other issues regarding these statistics, then please email firstname.lastname@example.org

-Full details of diagnostics data for individual organisations is available on the DH website.
+Full details of diagnostics data for individual organisations is available on the NHS England website

 The Government Statistical Service (GSS) statistician responsible for producing these data is: